Crisis Support

 If You Are in Immediate Danger

-If you or someone you know is at risk of immediate harm, and you are in the UK, please call emergency services on 999.
+If you or someone you know is at risk of immediate harm, and you're in the UK, please call emergency services on 999, or dial the emergency number in your region.

-If you are planning to cause life-altering harm to yourself or end your life, it is vital to speak to your GP, contact your local crisis team, or visit your nearest A&E for urgent support.
+If you are planning to cause life-altering harm to yourself or end your life, it is vital to tell this to your GP or family doctor, contact your local crisis team, or visit your nearest A&E for urgent support.

 Find your nearest A&E here.

-Many helplines operate 24/7 to provide immediate emotional support:
+Many helplines operate 24/7 to provide immediate emotional and practical support:

 Samaritans: Call 116 123 for free, confidential support.